bvongpradith/osticket-prereqs/README.md

 </p>

 <h1>osTicket - Prerequisites</h1>
 This is a tutorial that guides you through the prerequisites and installation of the open source support ticketing system osTicket.
 As a beginner, you may follow this guide to learn the basics while in a real world scenario you may need to further customize the system to work with your company.
-We will be deploying osTicket inside of Windows 10 Azure VM, but you can use any machhine that can run a VM.
+We will be deploying osTicket inside of Windows 10 Azure VM, but you can use any machine that can run a VM.
 If you have not checked out how to setup a VM in my previous tutorials, there will be a link below where it will guide you step by step.</p>

 - [How to Setup VMs and a Virtual Network in Azure](https://github.com/bvongpradith/creating-azure-vm)